StoreConnect/storeconnect-sensors-api-server-injector/README.md

 ### `insiteo`

-File as to follow the Insiteo sensor observation's result format.
+When using the `insiteo` data type, input file has to follow the Insiteo sensor observation's format.

-Example of Insiteo sensor observation's result format:
+An example of the Insiteo sensor observation's format is given bellow:

 ```json
 [